sheaDurgin/NLP23/Lab_9/README.md

 Open the Lab_9_PyTerrier.ipynb file in Jupyter Notebook by typing the following command in your terminal or Anaconda prompt: jupyter notebook Lab_9_PyTerrier.ipynb

+To run this notebook, you will need to install the following libraries:

+    pyterrier
+    pandas
+    ranx

+You can install them using pip:

+    pip install pyterrier pandas ranx

 Run each code cell in the notebook file in order to execute the code.

-Please note that this project requires Python 3.6 or higher, as well as several Python packages including pyterrier, pandas, and ranx

 ## Results